 This error is usually seen when valid certificates are misclassified or you can say there is a mismatch between Domain name and Server name.
 Secondly, it could be a 'Bug' in iPhone or iOS as Apple uses strict verification of your mail server certificates.

-How to fix this error on iPhone
+How to fix iPhone Mail Error:

 So, let's get started.